microsoft/SQL_LogScout/README.md

 # Download

-Download the latest version of SQL LogScout at [http://aka.ms/get-sqllogscout](http://aka.ms/get-sqllogscout)
+Download the latest version of SQL LogScout at [http://aka.ms/get-sqllogscout](http://aka.ms/get-sqllogscout).

 # Usage

+1. Place the downloaded files on a disk volume where diagnostic logs will be captured.
+An \output* sub-folder will be created automatically by the tool when you start it
+1. Open a Command Prompt and change to the folder where SQL LogScout files reside
-1. Start the tool via SQL_LogScout.cmd when the issue is happening
+1. Start the tool via **SQL_LogScout.cmd** when the issue is happening
 1. Select which SQL instance you want to diagnose from a numbered list
 1. Pick the [Scenario](#scenarios) from a menu list (based on the issue under investigation).
 Scenario names can optionally be passed as parameters to the main script (see [Parameters](#Examples))
 1. Stop the collection when you are ready (by typing "stop" or "STOP")